 - Chronic Hero Syndrome: A big problem for Fat.Helping people was one of the two basic things Fat had been told to give up; helping people and taking dope.
 He had stopped taking dope, but all his energy and enthusiasm were now totally channeled into saving people.
 Better he had kept on with the dope.

 - Deus Est Machina: Possibly?
-When the characters meet the ostensible incarnation of the deity, they wonder afterwards if she was a machine.
+When the characters meet the ostensible incarnation of the deity, they wonder afterwards whether she was a machine.
+Also, VALIS is a satellite in the Radio Free Albemuth version.

 - Exposition Beam: The laser beam that fired information into Fat's brain.